Rhodes University Residence

 Courtenay-Latimer consists of Beit, Jameson and Oriel.
 Located in the heart of campus, Courtenay-Latimer Hall is the home of a vibrant group of young women.
-Living in Courtenay-Latimer Hall is an experience;one that ensures that one becomes part of a special group of well educated, dynamic, fun loving women.
+Living in Courtenay-Latimer Hall is an experience; that ensures that one becomes part of a special group of well-educated, dynamic, fun-loving women.

 Desmond Tutu Hall consists of Ellen Kuzwayo, Amina Cachalia, Calata, Margaret Smith, Hilltop 3 and Oakdene.
-This hall was formally know as Hill Top Hall.
+This hall was formally known as Hill Top Hall.